 Louise grew relieved, and hugged Henrietta back tightly.
 "Thank you."

 She still felt horrible, lying to her best friend about what really bothered her.
 But she wasn't ready to accept the truth yet, either.

-With Siesta curled up alongside him, asleep, Ryan stared at the screen of a smart phone, his thumb swiping across the screen as he looked at a gallery of photos saved onto it.
-The picture he was on featured him with his arm wrapped around a modestly dressed woman with a surprising resemblance to Kirche, the bangs of her long black hair even concealing one of her eyes, as the two of them smiled to the camera Ryan held above them.
+With Siesta curled up alongside him, deeply asleep, a finally satiated Ryan stared at the screen of a smart phone, his thumb swiping across the screen as he looked at a gallery of photos saved onto it.
+In particular was him with his arm wrapped around a modestly dressed woman with a surprising resemblance to Kirche, down to the bangs of her long black hair even concealing one of her eyes as the two of them smiled to the camera Ryan held above their heads.